Reginald Summerhayes: Works

-In the early years of his career, Summerhayes designed residential buildings in the Inter-War Old English architectural style, such as the 1929 "Georgian" residence in Dalkeith, for Malcolm Plaistowe, the 1936 "Interlaken" house in Mosman Park for Mrs I.B.
+In the early years of his career, Summerhayes designed residential buildings in the Inter-War Old English architectural style, such as the 1929 Georgian-style residence in Dalkeith, for Malcolm Plaistowe, the 1936 "Interlaken" house in Mosman Park for Mrs I.B.
 Rowley, and his own 1929 house at the southern corner of Stirling Highway and Wilson Street in Claremont.

-In the mid-1930s he worked on buildings included the Physics and Chemistry Science Building at UWA, opened in 1935; new council chambers for the Town of Claremont, whose earlier chambers were built by his father; and in a supervisory role, the 1936 Colonial Mutual Life Assurance Society Building (on the corner of St Georges Terrace and Sherwood Court), and it's 1937 11-storey companion building, Lawson Flats on Sherwood Court.
+In the mid-1930s he worked on the Physics and Chemistry Science Building at UWA, opened in 1935, new council chambers for the Town of Claremont, whose earlier chambers were built by his father; and in a supervisory role, the 1936 Colonial Mutual Life Assurance Society Building (on the corner of St Georges Terrace and Sherwood Court), and its 1937 11-storey companion building, Lawson Flats on Sherwood Court.

-By 1937, Summerhayes had been successful in various architectural competitions, including a flats and professional chambers for UWA, Wagin's town hall, Perth Dental Hospital, Lake Karrinyup Country Club, and in conjunction with sculpture Edward Kohler, an equestrian statue of King George V for Brisbane Town Hall.

-He designed church buildings in a Romanesque style, for the new buildings at Loreto College Swanbourne at Claremont in 1937, All Hallows' Church in Inglewood in 1938, and St Joseph's Catholic Church in Manjimup built 1953–55.
+By 1937, Summerhayes had been successful in various architectural competitions, including flats and professional chambers for UWA, Wagin's town hall, Perth Dental Hospital, Lake Karrinyup Country Club, and in conjunction with sculptor Edward Kohler, an equestrian statue of King George V for Brisbane Town Hall.
+He designed church buildings in a Romanesque style, for the new buildings at Loreto Convent, Claremont in 1937, All Hallows' Church in Inglewood in 1938, and St Joseph's Catholic Church in Manjimup built 1953–55.
 Summerhayes also designed multiple hotels built in 1940, including Highway Hotel in Claremont, the Civic Hotel in Inglewood, and the Swanbourne Hotel.

 Legacy

-Various buildings designed by Summerhayes have been demolished, but one of his prominent works – the bell tower of Loreto Convent, Claremont – was relocated to William Street in 1992.
-The rebuilding and restoration project was performed by the Holmes à Court family company, Heytesbury Holdings, supervised by Summerhayes's son Geoffrey.
+Many of Summerhayes' buildings have been demolished, but the bell tower of Loreto Convent was relocated to William Street in 1992.
+The rebuilding and restoration project was performed by the Holmes à Court family company, Heytesbury Holdings, and supervised by Summerhayes's son Geoffrey.